Awards & Recognition

 Model United Nations Team

 2018 – For the fifth consecutive semester, the Model United Nations Team has been recognized as one of the 50 best teams in the nation, ranking alongside schools such as Yale and Cornell University.
 College of the Canyons was the sole community college to be named in the top-50.
 The team reached the top-75 position in 2014.
-Ranking is based on attendance and performance at World Division and National Division conferences and is published by BestDelegate.com.
+Ranking is based on attendance and performance at world and national division conferences.

 2017 – Outstanding Large Delegation, Los Angeles Model U.N.
 Conference